Optigo Logo to return to homepage

 • SNET: The SNET looks at the Source Network, so the network that the packet was sent from.

-• DNET: The DNET, conversely, looks at the Destination Network, so the network that the packet was sent to.
+• DNET: The DNET, conversely, looks at the Destination Network, so the network that the packet was sent.

 • SNET/SADR: This is the combination of the Source Network and the Source Address, which should be a unique combination with every device on your site.